OSHC licence fees

 Licence fees for not-for-profit run services

 In the case of not-for-profit operators, who generally invest heavily in local communities, the department applies a standard formula to ensure that it recovers the cost of hosting the service at a school.

 The fee for category C commercial operators will be charged at 1.75 the cost recovery rate.

-When a school principal proposes to have a commercially run OSHC service on site, the tender documentation will clearly state the licence fee to be charged.
+If a tender is required before a provider is appointed, the tender documentation will clearly state the licence fee to be charged.
 The licence fee will not be an evaluation criterion in the tender assessment.

 The fees charged by OSHC service operators to parents are determined by the provider.